carvel-dev/ytt/proposals/001-schemas/README.md

 - `array-typed <unique>`
 - `any` (TBD: vs `#@schema/type any=True`)

+`map-typed`, `array-typed`, and `any` are "complex values".

+Tentative: use `any` when wanting to say "all types"

-TBD: use starlark or yaml terminilogy (list vs array, map vs dict)?
+TBD: use starlark or yaml terminology (list vs array, map vs dict)?

 ### Schema annotations